s0l0ist/node-seal/README.md

 **Now supporting Microsoft SEAL 3.4.5**

-It contains high level functions to make using this library easy.
-However, we highly encourage you to use the lower level API which is very close to the C++ calls from Microsoft SEAL.
+It contains a low level API which is very close to the C++ calls from Microsoft SEAL.

 # Demo
 ### Go to [morfix.io/sandbox](https://morfix.io/sandbox)